decoupca/pysolarwinds/README.md

 # pysolarwinds

-An ergonomic, object-based interface for the SolarWinds SWIS SWISClient.
+An ergonomic, object-based interface for the SolarWinds API (SWIS).